 The notice states that “every firm that intends to communicate, or permit its associated persons to communicate, with regard to its business through a text messaging app or chat service must first ensure that it can retain records of those communications…”

 Could companies go a different route?
-Could they choose to ban employees from using messaging and chat apps for work purposes in an attempt to circumvent the need for a comprehensive archiving system?
+Could they choose to ban employees from using messaging and chat apps for work purposes in an attempt to circumvent the need for a comprehensive financial regulation text message archiving system?

 It’s not unfathomable, but it seems like a poor choice.
 Instant communication is a prized asset in modern businesses.
 Clients and vendors and employees themselves want the ease and comfort of utilizing familiar apps to communicate and chat apps often come with additional benefits, such as notifications when the message has been seen, group messaging abilities, and more.